Very quick summary of How I Compose Music

 That means when your listeners hear your CD or live performance, they immediately become • telepathically inspired and emotionally captivated to instinctively add in some of their own create, because the song invites them to.

-The above creative process is one you should always try to maintain throughout the making of your song.
+The above creative process is one I always try to maintain throughout the composing of my song.

 Entertaining people with your song is similar.